I. Immune System Organization

 Nitrogen demand also increases during an acute immune response.
 Nitrogen excretion in the form of urea can elevate up to 160% above normal during sepsis [Carlson et al. 1997].
 Protein synthesis falls short in keeping pace with accelerated rates of protein loss from skeletal muscle, therefore, results in loss of total body protein [Biolo et al. 1997].
 Even mild challenges of the immune system such as those induced by vaccinations can reduce nitrogen retention by as much as 30% in the host [Hentges et al. 1984].

-It is well known that caloric restriction with diet, if prolonged, can lead to suppression of the immune system and increased risk of infection, especially with opportunistic pathogens.
+It is well known that caloric restriction with diet, if prolonged, can lead to suppression of the immune system.
 The importance of caloric restriction to sustain the immune system has also become evident from the space program where the minimal energy demands manifested by zero-gravity environments can result about 90% decline in cytotoxic T-lymphocyte function in astronauts [Tanner 1992].